 The NPOA establishes a pipeline management committee to, among other things, consider and approve programmes, budgets and authorisations for expenditure.
 A majority of the decisions of the pipeline management committee are made by an affirmative vote of at least 25 per cent. of the total Ninian Pipeline owners whose aggregate equity in the Ninian Pipeline amounts to at least 70 per cent.
 However, there are some decisions which require a higher threshold.
 Decisions to approve authorisation for expenditure in excess of £2 million requires an affirmative vote of 85 per cent. of all Ninian Pipeline owners.
-Decisions relating to decommissioning and the removal of the Ninian Pipeline operator without cause require an affirmative vote of at least 95 per cent. of all Ninian Pipeline owners.
+Decisions relating to decommissioning and the removal of the Ninian Pipeline owners.
 In addition, decisions relating to the disclosure of information outside of the confidentiality provisions, entering into agreements relating to tariffed production (which requires approval from all participating owners) and the amendment of certain oil and gas quantity determination and value adjustments requires unanimous approval.
 EnQuest Heather has a 2.71212980 per cent. interest and EnQuest NNS has a 3.83475406 per cent. interest in the Ninian Pipeline and thus cannot exercise unilateral or negative control over operations in the Ninian Pipeline, unless the decision requires unanimity.